Viridian

 Who owns the system if we part ways? +

 You do.
 Workflows, credentials, queues, logs, and runbooks live in your accounts.
-The day you fire us, your front desk still picks up.
-The Architect role exists specifically to enforce that.
+The day you fire us, your front desk still picks up because ownership is designed into the build from day one.

 Is this HIPAA compliant? +

 Yes.
 BAA available before any PHI moves.
 Every action logged, every access reviewed.
-Compliance memory is one of the six operating lanes — it's not bolted on.
+Compliance rules are embedded in the agent lanes and escalations — not bolted on after the fact.

 Begin the audit